joshhjacobson/website/content/authors/admin/_index.md

 I am a final-year Ph.D. candidate in the School of Mathematics and Applied Statistics at the University of Wollongong in Australia.
 Supervised by [Noel Cressie](https://scholars.uow.edu.au/display/noel_cressie) and [Andrew Zammit Mangion](https://andrewzm.wordpress.com/), my thesis focuses on multivariate spatial and spatio-temporal statistical modeling with applications to large remote sensing datasets for environmental processes.
 Recent work features the estimation of natural carbon fluxes in a global Bayesian inversion framework.

-My research interests are primarily in spatio-temporal statistics, including methods for large datasets, data fusion, multivariate processes, uncertainty quantification, and deep spatial models, especially as applied to environmental and climate sciences.
+My research interests are primarily in spatio-temporal statistics, including methods for large datasets, data fusion, multivariate processes, uncertainty quantification, and deep spatial models, especially as applied to the environmental and climate sciences.
 I am also interested in Bayesian inference and statistics of extremes.

 Previously, I have also been involved as a data science consultant at [Jupiter Intelligence](https://jupiterintel.com/), where I developed statistical extreme-value models for climate risk analysis.
 I hold B.S. and M.S. degrees in applied mathematics from the University of Colorado Boulder.